chirag-kumar-soni/Figma-Projects/AI Assistant/README.md

 ## ✨ Features
 - Dashboard with quick actions (search, reminders, notes)
 - Voice interaction button with glowing animation
 - Chat interface for conversations
-- Dark and light theme variants
 - User profile and settings screen

 ## 🛠 Tools Used